Dividing Pension and Retirement Benefits in a Westport Divorce

 Retirement benefits constitute a significant asset for many married couples, particularly for executives, corporate officers, and other high earners.
 Upon divorce, these benefits will be considered part of the marital estate and will be subject to equitable division.
 Dividing pension and retirement benefits in a Westport divorce requires careful analysis to ensure accurate valuation and compliance with all legal requirements.
 If you have significant marital assets, including retirement benefits, it is imperative that you have a lawyer on your side who fully understands how to protect your interests.

 At Broder Orland Murray & DeMattie LLC, our experienced attorneys regularly represent high-income and high-net-worth individuals in divorce.
 Accordingly, we understand the various issues involved when one or both spouses have accumulated significant retirement assets.
 For instance, while these benefits may not have a significant value in the present day, these assets can dramatically increase in value in the future.
-Further, some portion of deferred assets may not be fully vested in the present, but may be vested in the future.
+Additionally, a portion of deferred assets may not vest in the present but will vest in the future.

 Our lawyers recognize these issues and are prepared to counsel you as to the various implications of each course of action.
 We are skilled at handling complex property distribution matters involving the division of 401(k)s, pension plans, and other retirement accounts.
 We engage in careful planning and take a detailed approach to achieve the desired outcome.